awslabs/ec2-spot-workshops/content/_index.md

 best practices to follow when using EC2 Spot instances in your applications and workloads.

-Select a workshop from the left panel or just click and explore the workshops hightlighted below.
+Select a workshop from the left panel or just click and explore the workshops highlighted below.

 {{< card important_workshop
     "running-amazon-ec2-workloads-at-scale"